 Back in 1988, Marisa Zürcher, from Männedorf in the canton of Zurich, had planned to spend her Christmas holidays in Tunisia.
 She ended up in Cyprus instead.
-Marisa, whose surname is now Potamitis, has lived on the island for almost thirty years.
+Marisa, whose surname is now Potamitis, has lived on the island for several decades.

 When, in 1988, Marisa and her sister decided to book their Christmas holidays, Cyprus was no more than a backup plan.
 "Actually, we wanted to go to Tunisia.
 We wanted to ride camels.
 But then everything was booked up," Marisa explains with a laugh.
 Their backup plan?
 A charming little holiday village on the southeast coast of Cyprus, not far from Larnaca.

 Marisa was immediately drawn to the island of Cyprus, and to the village of Tochni in particular.
 The same can also be said of the owner of the holiday village: Sofronis Potamitis is from a family of hoteliers.
 After studying economics at the University of California in Berkley/USA, he returned to Cyprus in 1987 and began to rent traditional Cypriot stone-built houses in the village of Tochni to tourists.
 Sofronis was happy to show the island to the two young ladies from Switzerland.
 And then the inevitable happened: dental assistant Marisa returned to Switzerland very much in love!

 A slice of paradise for individual travellers